esamattis/blog/source/_posts/2012-05-29-rendering-javascript-templates-without-rendering.markdown

 });
 ```

-With Transparency there is one feature or gotha you must be aware of.
-The state
+With Transparency there is one feature or gotcha you must be aware of.
+The
-of the `view.el` element is not completely reseted between render calls.
-This
+state of the `view.el` element is not completely reset between render calls.
-can be an advantage in some situations.
+This can be an advantage in some situations.
 For example you could do some
 additional manipulation with jQuery to it which is not lost between render
 calls.
 But if you need to reset it you can just reclone the base element again.